HarshavardhiniJS/Lead-scoring-case-study/README.md

 To make this process more efficient, the company wishes to identify the most potential leads, also known as ‘Hot Leads’.
 X education wants to know most promising leads.
 Build a model that assign lead score to every lead and thus help in identifying ‘Hot Leads’.
 Deployment of the model for future use.

 Steps Followed:
-Source Data & Data Cleanup.
+  Source Data & Data Cleanup,
-Exploratory Data Analysis
+  Exploratory Data Analysis,
-Splitting Data into Test-Train Datasets
+  Splitting Data into Test-Train Datasets,
-Feature Scaling
+  Feature Scaling,
-Model Building
+  Model Building,
-Model Evaluation
+  Model Evaluation and
-Applying the best model in Test data
+  Model Predictions using Test data

 Details of files given:
 “Lead_Scoring_Project.ipynb”: The python file showing codes and the data analysis and solution Model.